perkowitz/issho/doc/hachi/modules/beat.md

 ### Steps

 Steps occupy the 7th and 8th rows of the grid.
-Step editing has four modes, selected by the step mode pads: mute, velocity, jump, and play.
+Step editing has four modes, selected by the step mode pads: gate, velocity, jump, and play.
-In mute mode, tapping a step button toggles that step in the track and selects it for velocity editing.
-In velocity mode, tapping a step selects it for velocity editing without toggling the step's mute state.
+In gate mode, tapping a step button toggles that step in the track between PLAY and REST, and selects it for velocity editing.
+If the ```tiesEnabled``` configuration option is set, then tapping a step cycles through PLAY, TIE, and REST.
+PLAY means that the note will be played and any previous notes will be stopped.
+REST means that any previous notes will be stopped without a new note being played.
+TIE means that any previous note will continue.
+Enabling TIE allows Beatbox to be used for triggering beat loops, samples, notes, gated cymbals, etc.

+In velocity mode, tapping a step selects it for velocity editing without changing the step's gate mode.
 When a step is selected, the value buttons will display the velocity, and pressing a button will set a new value.
 Eight velocity values are available, ranging from 15 to 127 in increments of 16.

 In jump mode, the sequencer will play that step on its next clock tick, advancing normally from there.
 The sequence will reset to the first step at the next reset.
 In play mode, the corresponding sound will be played immediately (not quantized).

 ### Value buttons

 These buttons can be used to select from a range of values; the purpose varies depending on the context.
 The eight buttons represent eight values in the relevant numeric range, with the lowest value at the bottom and highest value at the top.
-When a step is selected (by tapping it in either mute mode or velocity mode), the value buttons set the velocity of that step.
+When a step is selected (by tapping it in either gate mode or velocity mode), the value buttons set the velocity of that step.
 After selecting a fill pattern for editing, the value buttons set the fill probability.